 5. Nova Mar Bella

 Just to the north of Mar Bella is Nova Mar Bella which too clutches Blue Flag status.
-This is a wonderful tranquil beach with a large slide popular with children.
+I think this is a wonderful tranquil beach with a large slide popular with children.

 It sits between the Selva de Mar and Bac de Roda breakwaters.
 The beach is family friendly but it’s quiet and calm, perfect for a day of unwinding on the sand and dipping in the sea.